kirkwoodwest/LaunchPadMinimk3-Performer/README.md

 For those wanting to modify or compile for themselves.Use maven `mvn clean install`

 Also special thanks to minortom & carlcaulkett on the #controllerism channel for showing me some Scala ways.
 Also shout out to the #controllerism crew!

+## Upcoming Features (In No Particular Order)
+- Color State Customization via Json
+- Clip Editing

+# License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+# Acknowledgments
+- Novation for making the Launchpad Mini Mk3, Bitwig Studio for making awesome DAW and API, n9research for assisting with design, and the Bitwig Community for the support.